mcharrod/sweater_weather/README.md

 ### <ins>Overview</ins>

-Sweater Weather is a backend application that exposes a number of external APIs for a hypothetical front end app.
+Sweater Weather is a backend application that exposes a number of external APIs reformatted to provide a simpler service for a hypothetical front end app to consume.

 ### Setup
 1. Fork and Clone the repo